-Help participants to identify the following characteristics of a safe space:
+Help participants to identify the following characteristics of a safe

 - Physically safe from possible threats

 - Private

 - Nonjudgmental

-- Nondiscriminatory (knowing they will be treated equally and fairly regardless of their age, gender, race, sexual orientation, religion, HIV status or any other characteristic)
+- · Nondiscriminatory (knowing they will be treated equally and fairly regardless of their age, gender, race, sexual orientation, religion, HIV status or any other characteristic)

 - Confidential

 - Respectful

-- Knowing they are in control
+- · Knowing they are in control

-- 6. Ask participants to write down their answers on their worksheets, under the column labelled "What does this look like in practice?" - 7.
+- Ask participants to work in their pairs to identify how they would create and demonstrate a safe space for a peer who wanted to talk to them about a personal issue or problem. - 6.
+Ask participants to write down their answers on their worksheets, under the column labelled "What does this look like in practice?" - 7.
 Let participants know they have five minutes to do this. - 8.
 Once participants have finished, bring them back together.
 Ask for each pair to share one thing they could do to create or demonstrate a safe space for their peers.